mattermost/docs/source/deployment/sso-saml-adfs.md

 ## Configure SAML with Microsoft ADFS (Active Directory Federation Services)

-The following process provides steps to configure SAML with Okta for Mattermost.
+The following process provides steps to configure SAML with Microsoft ADFS for Mattermost.

 ### Pre-installation